scemama/irpf90_gitbook/IRPMethod.md

 A scientific program (or sub-program) is a complicated function of its data.
 One can represent the program as a tree whose root is the output and whose leaves are the data.
-The nodes are the intermediate variables, and the vertices represent the *needs/needed_by* relationships.
+The nodes are the intermediate variables, and the edges represent the *needs/needed_by* relationships.

 Let us consider a program which computes `t( u(d1,d2), v(u(d3,d4), w(d5)) )`